zondiMaqina/event_manager/README.md

 # Event_manager

-> A program that keeps track of candidates data on other file (csv) and accesses Google's civic information API for providing persons gorvenment representatives for elections and where they can vote etc.
+> A program that keeps track of candidates data from another file (csv) to another using ruby

+> And accesses Google's civic information API for providing persons' gorvenment representatives for elections and where they can vote etc.

 ## Development Process